-To facilitate the standardisation of data for educational Competitor Analysis Benchmark Reports, relevant employers are required to classify and report on managers and non-managers against WGEA-defined standardised occupational categories as outlined in the Workplace Gender Equality (Matters in relation to Gender Equality Indicators) Instrument 2013 (No.1).
+To enable comparability, including for the Competitor Analysis Benchmark Reports, employers are required to classify and report on their workforce against WGEA-defined standardised occupational categories as outlined in the Workplace Gender Equality (Matters in relation to Gender Equality Indicators) Instrument 2013 (No.1).
 The non-manager categories mirror the major groups in the classification structure the Australian and New Zealand Standard Classification of Occupations (ANZSCO) managed by the Australian Bureau of Statistics (refer Table 6 below).